daer-dev/origamicall/README.md

 ## DISCLAIMER

 OLD and UGLY code.
-No tests, lots of *spanglish*, some obtrusive JS... but some good points too!
-It's up to you discover them. :sweat_smile:
+No tests, lots of *spanglish*, obtrusive JS... but some good points too!
+It's up to you to discover them. :sweat_smile: